 x.
 The first number is

-+operator besides it.
++operator beside it.
 This implies integer addition with the next number.
 However, there's an empty string,

 "", there.
 This can't be converted into a number.
 However, we can also concatenate strings with